pedroblayaluz/strandings-RSC/README.md

-Are green and loggerhead strandings increasing due to population growth in the southwestern Atlantic Ocean?
+Are green and loggerhead turtle strandings increasing due to population growth in the southwestern Atlantic Ocean?
 ================
 Pedro Blaya Luz